juremaj/barrel-patch_analysis/README.md

 # barrel-patch_analysis
 Code I contributed for Sofia's project containing NMF patch analysis, some simulations etc.

+Example gif of a patch simulation used to benchmark patch-extraction techniques:

 ![](https://github.com/juremaj/barrel-patch_analysis/blob/main/docs/media/sim_anim.gif)

-(Example gif of a patch simulation used to benchmark patch-extraction techniques)

-This also performs cross-validation on the NMF.
+The code here also performs cross-validation on the NMF.
 Here's a result from the above simulation where the ground truth number of components is known:

 <img src="https://github.com/juremaj/barrel-patch_analysis/blob/main/docs/media/cv_nmf.png" alt="drawing" width="300"/>